leinardi/gwe/README.md

 Something simple that everyone can do is to star it on both [GitLab](https://gitlab.com/leinardi/gwe) and [GitHub](https://github.com/leinardi/gwe).
 Feedback is always welcome: if you found a bug or would like to suggest a feature, feel free to open an issue on the [issue tracker](https://gitlab.com/leinardi/gwe/issues).

+## ⚠ Dropped Flatpak support
+Flatpak support (and any other sandboxed packaging like snap or appimage) has been dropped.
+The new design separates GWE into two parts, The GUI that only shows information and handes fans and a small subprocess that runs with elevated priveleges to apply overclocking settings.
+This step was necessary to include support for wayland.
+Other projects like [LACT](https://github.com/ilya-zlobintsev/LACT/blob/master/pkg/README.md#why-is-there-no-appimageflatpakdocker) have taken a similar approach.

 ## ⚠ Dropped PyPI support
 Development builds were previously distributed using PyPI.
 This way of distributing the software is simple